farahsamat/zen-code/README.md

 <b>Option 1</b> will display a list of tickets.
 The list will only display a maximum of 25 tickets at a time.
 ![Ticket list](https://github.com/farahsamat/zen-code/blob/master/images/sample_list.png)

-<b>Option 2</b> will prompt you to select a ticket to view the details.
+<b>Option 2</b> will prompt user to select a ticket to view the details.
 ![Ticket details](https://github.com/farahsamat/zen-code/blob/master/images/sample_ticket.png)

-If an invalid ticket number is given, you will be brought back to the main menu.
+If an invalid ticket number is given, user will be brought back to the main menu.

 ![Go back](https://github.com/farahsamat/zen-code/blob/master/images/back_to_main.png)